On the Credibility of Deniable Communication in Court: Related Work

 These works sought to determine how users perceived deniability, how to best educate people on how and why to use deniability, and to estimate people's preferences, respectively in legal and social contexts.
 Our work has the distinct and complementary motivation of examining how deniable communication is and should be treated under the law of evidence.
 The question of how potential jurors are likely to understand electronic communication evidence (with or without deniability), in particular, is closely related to our topics of interest.
 A better understanding of this question could influence how cases involving this type of evidence are litigated, and how such evidence is presented in courts.

-Both studies found that before participants were given explanations about deniability, they were very likely to believe chat transcripts presented to them were authentic~\cite{reitinger, rajendran}.
+Both studies found that before participants were given explanations about deniability, they were likely to believe chat transcripts presented to them were authentic~\cite{reitinger, rajendran}.
 However, both found non-cryptographic, non-legalese techniques to get users to question chat transcripts.
-The simplest technique was to allow users to interact with a user interface that had implemented deniability in a way intended to enhance conceptual understanding~\cite{reitinger, rajendran}.
+The simplest technique was to have users interact with a user interface that had implemented deniability in a way intended to enhance conceptual understanding~\cite{reitinger, rajendran}.

+These prior works~\cite{reitinger, rajendran,yadav,collins} share a notable focus on user (mis)perceptions of deniable communication; complementarily, our focus is not on perceptions but on legal and sociotechnical analysis based on a complete technical understanding of deniability.

 \paragraph{Other Related Works} A breadth of research across varied disciplines has demonstrated that individuals communicate and understand communication differently depending on the medium and its perceived attributes.
 Academic marketing literature addressing this topic, for example~\cite{mediumshapesindividuals}, notes that the effectiveness of a message can vary widely by medium because of changes in the perception of the recipient.
 The communication technology in use changes the way individuals communicate to make decisions, making a group more or less collaborative~\cite{mediummoderatesgroups}.
-Intuitively, users are less likely to share information that can be categorized as ``intimate'' if they are communicating a channel that they perceive to be open or insecure~\cite{mediumcomfort}.
-Individuals tend to change their behavior when they believe they are being surveilled, whether or not they are in fact~\cite{eyesbehavior}, and to speak less freely when they know their communication can be monitored~\cite{trustnotenough}.
+Intuitively, users are less likely to share information that can be categorized as ``intimate'' if they are communicating over a channel that they perceive to be open or insecure~\cite{mediumcomfort}.
+Individuals tend to change their behavior when they believe they are being surveilled, whether or not they are in fact~\cite{eyesbehavior}, and tend to speak less freely when they know their communication can be monitored~\cite{trustnotenough}.

 Many privacy theorists struggle with a ``privacy paradox,'' that individuals often choose to share more information about themselves publicly as communications technology has advanced, a decision in apparent conflict with their stated value for privacy~\cite{AG05,knowncitizen}.
 Some prominent theories of privacy suggest that at least some of these apparent conflicts may arise from conflating different notions of privacy~\cite{privacy-paradox-myth,contextualintegrity}.
 Other literature has shown that users tend to be unaware of data practices and don't often know what data is being collected about them and for what use~\cite{vankleek2017}, and that it is onerous or impractical to maintain such detailed knowledge~\cite{nyt-privacy-policies,MC09}.
 Voluntary disclosure aside, individuals still view a choice to disclose information differently from (risk of) exposure that is inadvertent or against their will~\cite{knowncitizen}.